 What is an insurance deductible?

 Your deductible is the amount you pay before your insurance coverage takes over.
-For example, if you choose a policy with a $1,000 deductible and you experience a loss, you will pay $1,000 out of pocket on any claim.
+For example, if you choose a policy with a $1,000 deductible and you experience a loss, you will be responsible for the first $1,000 on any claim.
 Adding a higher deductible to your policy may be an effective way for you to lower your insurance premium.
-If you take this approach, you'll want to be sure you can cover the amount of the deductible in the event you file a claim.
+However, if you take this approach, you'll want to be sure you can cover the amount of the deductible in the event you file a claim (at the time of the event).

 How does an insurance deductible work?